 Whether they all remain at the top remains to be seen – but FAAMG companies have some serious staying power.

 CNBC’s “Mad Money” host Jim Cramer coined the acronym “FANG” in 2013 to describe the high-growth internet stocks Facebook, Amazon, Netflix, and Alphabet’s Google.

 Four years later, Apple was added, causing it to be rewritten as “FAANG” (but not much a difference in its pronunciation).

 As you can probably guess, Microsoft replaced Netflix in 2020.
 The abbreviation was changed once again, arriving at its current iteration of FAAMG, which is much harder to say.

 Some suggest that Netflix was removed because it’s a consumer services and media company, but we believe it was cut because of its much smaller market cap and failure to keep up Big Tech as we know it today.

-While Netflix (NFLX) is one of Silicon Valley’s best success stories, its $265 billion market cap makes it the 31st largest public company globally – a bit too small to be seated amongst the tech titans.
+While Netflix is the epitome of a “disruptor”, its $245 billion market cap makes it the 39th largest public company globally, a bit too small to be seated amongst the tech titans.